SvenWesterbeek/DeHNSSo/README.md

 ## BF <a id="bf"></a>

 The BF structure is both an input and output.
-In the output, the structure is appended with the result of the base flow interpolation for easier post-processing.
+In the output, the structure is appended with the result of the base flow interpolation indicated by the subscript $_r$ for easier post-processing.
 The following quantities are added:

 | Name | Content | Unit | Size |
 | --- | --- | --- | --- |